 This embrace of remote video real-time care delivery has extended to clinics and healthcare systems altering (perhaps permanently) the way healthcare is delivered — as well as how telehealth reimbursement policy is written and enforced on the federal level.

 Even providers who previously didn’t offer telehealth services are now rushing to implement some form of virtual care to meet patient standards.
-At the same time, they’re struggling to make up for revenue lost from other streams such as elective surgeries — which are being put on hold during the pandemic.
+At the same time, they’re struggling to make up for revenue lost from other streams such as elective surgeries — which are being put on hold during the COVID-19 pandemic.
 Though this mode of care delivery has never had an equal footing with in-person visits, the new demand for improved telehealth reimbursement is spurring regulatory action across the country.

-Types of telehealth services
+Types of Telehealth Services

 As the COVID-19 public health emergency winds down, telehealth reimbursement continues to evolve.
 The federal government, state Medicare and Medicaid programs, as well as private insurance companies expanded coverage for these virtual health care services: